Peculiarities of massive vectormesons and their zero mass limits: Induced higher order contributions and the Higgs model

 which does not vanish on the $e$-diagonal.
 Hence the second order contribution to the $e$-independent S-matrix contains a power-counting-violating term which can only be compensated by a similar term from the second order selfinteraction between the massive vector mesons.
 The full calculation in the new Hilbert space setting will be contained in forthcoming work.

-As long as one considers the shift recipe as a formal trick, no harm is being done.
+As long as one considers the shift in field space and the subsequent gauge transformation as formal devices which relate the well-known Lagrangian of scalar QED with a new Lagrangian in which a massive vector meson interacts with a H-field, no harm is being done.
 The problem only starts if one attributes a physical interpretation with this recipe.
 In this case one misses a new physical mechanism namely the loss of second order renormalizability of selfinteracting massive vector mesons which can only be saved by extending the first order interaction by an additional coupling with a$~H$-field which produces second order compensating terms.

 Such a compensatory mechanism between fields with different spin which preserves renormalizability was hoped for to occur in models with supersymmetrc couplings.
 Whereas such a requirements played no role in the definition of supersymmetry, it is the raison d'\^{e}tre for the $H$ -particle.
 Formal manipulations of Lagrangians contain generally no physical information; the physical content of a model in QFT is always related to intrinsic properties of the model independent of the way in which it was constructed.